milosz08/sock-net-programming/README.md

 |**s21_pwss_lab8-tsl** |secured file transmission using non blocking socket API with TLS certificates|

 ## Author
 Created by Miłosz Gilga.
-If you have any questions about the application send message: personal@miloszgilga.pl.
+If you have any questions about the application send message: [miloszgilga@gmail.com](mailto:miloszgilga@gmail.com).

 ## License
 This program is on GNU-GPL 3.0 license.